Taufred/ChatbotRasa/data/nlu.md

 - How can I find out more about [AI](subject)?
 - what's the [process](subject) like?
 - I want to know more about [Artificial Intelligence](subject)
+- tell me about [ai]{"entity": "subject", "value": "AI"}
+- What is the [application process]{"entity": "subject", "value": "apply"}?
+- What is the [application process]{"entity": "subject", "value": "apply"} like?

 ## intent:thank
 - thank you